Frieda Fishbein

-Frieda Fishbein (March 7, 1886 - September 6, 1981) was a Romanian American theatrical, film, television and literary agent for writers including Elmer Rice, George S. Kaufman, Moss Hart, Jean-Paul Sartre, Jean Anouilh, and Colleen McCullough.
+Frieda Fishbein (March 7, 1886 - September 6, 1981) was a Romanian-American theatrical, film, television and literary agent for writers including Elmer Rice, George S. Kaufman, Moss Hart, Jean-Paul Sartre, Jean Anouilh, and Colleen McCullough.

 Personal life and education

 Fishbein was born in Romania, the eldest daughter of Molly and Osias Fishbein.
 The family emigrated to the United States in 1901.
-She was educated in the New Orleans public school system, then spent the majority of her adult life in New York City, initially Manhattan, moving to Brooklyn in later life.
+She was educated in the New Orleans public school system, then spent the majority of her adult life in New York City, initially Manhattan, and then moving to Brooklyn in later life.

 Work

 Fishbein worked as a stenographer in New Orleans in 1903.
 After moving to New York City, her first job was as a secretary in a movie company.
 In 1910, she was again working as a stenographer.

 In 1929, Fishbein established the Frieda Fishbein Agency, a literary and theatrical agency, in New York City.
 In the same year, the playwright, director and producer Dore Schary described her as having "a stable of young writers, none of whom she could support, except with praise and enthusiasm."
 He credited Fishbein with helping to get him his first job in Hollywood as a "$100-a-week writer" by introducing him to Harry Cohn, "the maharajah of Columbia [studio]".

 By 1932, she was on the advisory board of the New York Stage Society.
 Her agency moved to the New Amsterdam Theatre in 1937.

 During an interview in 1946, she made the observation that many writers who had returned from the war had bought back partly completed plays.
 She believed the war had given them stamina and that they were sticking to their craft "more tenaciously".

 The following year, she made theatrical headlines across America, by developing a new approach to selling shows.
 She would arrange for scripts to be acted out by semi-pros, filmed and the reel was submitted to prospective producers.
 According to an interview in 1954, she would receive "about ten plays a week".
 She would accept "about five a year, and would sell about 8-10 options a year."

 After Fishbein's death in 1981, her niece, Janice Fishbein, continued as the president of her agency.